-You can also ask them to give their business card as well which does have the email address of the person.
+You can also ask them to give their business card, which has the person’s email address.

-Another way to physically get email addresses from the audience is having a pamphlet or marketing material with a scan code or link URL that takes them to the sign-up form.
+Another way to physically get email addresses from the audience has a pamphlet or marketing material with a scan code or link URL that takes them to the sign-up form.

-You can put these marketing material posters or banners in your stores, offices, and all the contact points where customers interact with the business.
+You can put these marketing materials posters or banners in your stores, offices, and all the contact points where customers interact with the business.

 Putting A Stick Top Bar

-This means, even if your visitor will scroll the page down or up, they still will be able to see the stick top bar featuring a sign-up form asking for an email address.
+This means even if your visitor scrolls the page down or up, they still will be able to see the stick-top bar featuring a sign-up form asking for an email address.